cseanburns/geo-titles/manuscript/title-manuscript.md

 [@abramo_effect_2016; @costello_are_2019; @jacques_impact_2010;
 @moradi_analysis_2016; @paiva_articles_2012; @thelwall_avoiding_2017].
 Like @kou_politics_2018,
-we found evidence to support this hypothesis;
+we found evidence to support this hypothesis that there is a preference for generality in article titles;
 however, although the difference was statistically significant, the effect size was minimal.
 Additionally, all sub-hypotheses mostly yielded non-significant results